insin/nwb/docs/Commands.md

 Default behaviour:

-- A static build will be created in `dist/`, with `app.js` and `app.css` files plus any other resources used.
+- A static build will be created in `dist/`, with app `.js` and `.css` files plus any other resources used.
-- Separate `vendor.js` and `vendor.css` files will be built for any dependencies used from `node_modules/`.
+- Separate vendor `.js` and `.css` files will be built for any dependencies imported from `node_modules/`.
 - Static builds are created in production mode.
 Code will be minified and have dead code elimination performed on it (for example to remove unreachable, or development-mode only, code).
+- To support long-term caching, generated `.js` and `.css` filenames will contain a deterministic hash, which will only change when the contents of the files change.

 To create a development build, set the `NODE_ENV` environment variable to `'development'` when running the `build` command; nwb supports a cross-platform way of doing this, using [argv-set-env](https://github.com/kentcdodds/argv-set-env):